BII-Lab/Yeti-Project/doc/Experiment-AlgRoll-lab.md

 |  **New ZSK**  |        | sign | pub+sign |  pub+sign |  pub+sign   | pub+sign | pub+sign  |  pub+sign | pub+sign  |

+## Rollback consideration

+It might be interesting to test a rollback, in case a rollover would fail.

+It is unlikely that an error occurs while still using the old algorithm for signing when new key/algorithm is added.
+If this happens, then we can simply remove the new algorithm and its signature.

+If an problem happens after changing to the new key and algorithm, we can go back to the old key and algorithm before we set the old KSK with the "revoked" flag set.
+If this happens, we will roll back to remove the new algoritm and key.

+If a problem happens right after we publish the old KSK with the "revoked" flag set, we should remove the revoked old KSK and its signature ASAP.
+Old KSK is not revoked in validators that have not observed the revoked old KSK.
+For those validators already observed the revoked old KSK and failed, resolver operators may need to update their configurations manually to fix the problem.
+This will be announced on the Yeti Discuss list as well as on the Yeti website.

 ## What to Measure: Fragmentation & Packet Loss